tleemann/road_evaluation/experiments/cifar10/README.md

    ```
    Please also change the path to the dataset and the saved explanations in the sh file.

-+ "imputation_predict.py": Train a predictor to differentiate between imputed and original pixels.
++ ``imputation_predict.py``: Train a predictor to differentiate between imputed and original pixels.
 See "ImputationPrediction.ipynb" for additional
++ ``runtime_script.sh``: Run the runtime benchmark.
+Set the value in the first line to "retrain", to run the benchmark for the retraining method.
++ ``mask_leakage.py``: Run the experiment, where we predicted the class only from the imputation mask.

 More instructions can be found in the scripts.